5 Things to Know About Rosslyn's New Pop-Up ‘The Alcove’ | Washingtonian

 Since the space is constantly featuring new vendors (the upcoming agenda includes an Etsy Sellers retail event, a nail bar, and even a silent disco), visitors can return to the Alcove again and again without getting bored.
 Among the highlights at the opening were a make-your-own bitters station and a succulent-planting booth.

-The Alcove is open through September on the corner of 19th and N Moore St., Arlington, Tuesday-Sunday 11 A.M. to 8 P.M.
+The Alcove is open through September on the corner of 19th and N Moore St., Arlington, Tuesday-Saturday 11 A.M. to 8 P.M.